 Mid-State seeks to ensure fair and just treatment of students.
 Opportunities are available to appeal academic and non-academic decisions.
 Before an academic appeal is filed, the student is required to contact the instructor or other staff member directly involved with the decision to clarify the issue(s).
 Every effort to resolve the issue(s) should be made at this level.
 Opportunities for appeal are detailed in the following policies and procedures:

-Students who wish to appeal a decision pertaining to sanctions for classroom misconduct (e.g., dismissal, suspension) may use the appeal process outlined in the Final Grade appeal section below.
+Students who wish to appeal a decision pertaining to sanctions for classroom misconduct (e.g., dismissal, suspension) may use the appeal process outlined in the Student Code of Conduct.